 Sufficient insurance coverage

-- Choose a carrier that offers comprehensive insurance to cover the risk of damage or loss during transit.
+- It’s a good idea to pick a carrier that offers comprehensive insurance to protect your goods during transit.